Really Easy Instant Pot Chicken Curry

 Delicious Variations

-• Swap the meat – make it with bone-in chicken breast or chicken thighs, but note that you’ll need to adjust the cooking time accordingly.
+- Swap the meat – make it with bone-in chicken breast or chicken thighs, but note that you’ll need to adjust the cooking time accordingly.
 You can also use skin-on chicken breasts or turkey breasts.
+You could replace the chicken with some fish chunks but you would need to reduce the cook time to about 2 minutes with a quick pressure release.

-• Make it creamy – stir in some extra heavy cream or butter at the end, if not vegan or controlling calories.
+- Make it creamy – stir in some extra heavy cream or butter at the end or add in some ghee, if not vegan or controlling calories.

-Prep Ahead – Make a batch (or double or even triple) up to a few days in advance and then reheated.
+- Prep Ahead – Make a batch (or double or even triple) up to a few days in advance and then reheat when needed.

-Store – Store Instant Pot Chicken Curry in an airtight container in the fridge for 5-7 days.
+- Store – Store in an airtight container in the fridge for 4 days.

 FAQs